|« PreviousNext »|

 HeaderValue) + '\n'

-TRIMALL represents a function that removes excess white
+Trimall function removes excess white space before and

 Build the canonical headers list by iterating through the collection of header names, sorted by lowercase character code.
 Construct each header by using the following rules: